 Are you trying to figure out how to make bold changes to your site without affecting your visitors?
 Or do you want to test out the WordPress platform before you purchase a hosting plan?
 Or maybe you just want to learn how to use WordPress.

 This is where WordPress test sites come in handy!
-There are different ways to set up a test site, but each one serves a different purpose.
+There are different ways to set up a WordPress test environment, but each one serves a different purpose.

 Some methods work only if you have an existing WordPress site while others enable you to create a dummy site without owning a domain or hosting plan.

-In this step-by-step guide, we’ll show you the different methods available to create your own WordPress test site according to your needs.
+In this step-by-step guide, we’ll show you the different methods available to create your own WordPress test site before going live according to your needs.

 There are many ways to set up a WordPress test site, but the easiest one is to use an efficient WordPress Staging Plugin such as BlogVault.
 You can create your test site in under a few minutes.
 Once you’re happy with your changes, you can push your changes from staging to live with the click of a button.